markchagers/canticlejs/public/doc/howto-en.md

 ### (Max) Iterations

 The Iterations indicator shows the number of lines (iterations) being generated.
 The Max iterations setting determines when the algorithm will stop.
 A value of 0 for this setting means there is no limit (unless the previous setting is on and only 0 and 1's are generated).

+### Pause/Continue

+When a render is in progress, you can pause it with this button (to make a screenshot maybe?).
+The button changes to a Continue button, click it and the render will proceed.
+This button will also change when rendering stops through other causes.
+Sometimes when a render stops because only 0's and 1's are generated (and the setting "Stop on just 1 or 0" is on), you can click this button a few times to get the render to continue.
+One combination I know of is Formula 1 with Levels 123.

 ### Colors